Skin tension

 Grooming your wrist

-Repeatedly applying pressure on hardened skin with your nails will gradually restore its elasticity.
+Repeatedly applying pressure with your fingernail to hardened skin will gradually restore its elasticity.

 Hard and tense skin is often associated with painful regions.